-5.1 Maori Wards and Constituencies
+5.1 Māori Wards and Constituencies

-The Local Electoral Act 2001 gives Council the ability to establish separate wards for Maori electors.
-Council may resolve to create separate Maori wards or conduct a poll on the matter, or the community may demand a poll.
-The demand for a poll can be initiated by a petition signed by five per cent of eligible electors within the District.

-If Maori wards are implemented, the numbers of seats in that ward will be allocated according to the percentage of voters who are registered on the Maori roll.
+The Local Electoral Act 2001 gives Council the ability to establish one or more separate wards for Māori electors.
+If Council decides to establish Māori wards for the 2025 elections, then a resolution must be passed by 25 November 2023 which will then apply to the 2025 and 2028 Council elections.
+A resolution to establish Māori made after the 25 November 2023 will apply to the 2028 and 2031 Council elections.
+If Māori wards are established, the numbers of seats in that ward will be allocated according to the percentage of voters who are registered on the Māori roll.